-For 2018, our NEOs were eligible to earn annual cash incentives based on the achievement of certain corporate performance objectives approved by the Compensation Committee and the Board, as well as individual performance objectives for Drs.
-David and Dananberg.
-For the 2018, the Board set corporate performance goals in the three broad strategic areas of (i) advancing therapeutic programs, (ii) discovering new molecules, pathways and diseases, and (iii) building capabilities (including manufacturing, human resources, financial and intellectual property goals).
+For 2019, our NEOs were eligible to earn annual cash incentives based on the achievement of certain corporate performance objectives approved by the Compensation Committee and the Board, as well as individual performance objectives for Dr. David and Mr. Goeltz.
+For the 2019, the Board set corporate performance goals in the three broad strategic areas of (i) advancing therapeutic programs, (ii) discovering new molecules, pathways and diseases, and (iii) company building.
 Each area included specific performance objectives and a corresponding weighting.
 For each strategic area, the Board also approved certain "stretch" goals with corresponding weightings, such that the corporate goals could be achieved at up to 150% of target.
-In the case of Dr. David and Dr. Dananberg, 75% of the cash inventive was determined by the Company's performance and 25% was determined by individual performance.
+In the case of Dr. David and Mr. Goeltz, 75% of the cash incentive was determined by the Company's performance.
 The entirety of Mr. Leonard's annual cash incentive was determined by the Company's performance.
-In January 2019, the Board reviewed and approved the achievement of our 2018 corporate goals at 105.00%.
-Based on this level of achievement and adjustments for individual 2018 performance for Drs.
-David and Dananberg, which were determined by the Board following the recommendation of Mr. Leonard, our NEOs were paid at the following percentages of their targeted amounts: Mr. Leonard: 105.0%; Dr. David: 100.5%; and Dr. Dananberg: 102.1%.
+In January 2020, the Board reviewed and approved the achievement of our 2019 corporate goals at 101.25%.
+Based on this level of achievement and adjustments for individual 2019 performance for Dr. David and Mr. Goeltz, which were determined by the Board following the recommendation of Mr. Leonard, our NEOs were paid at the following percentages of their targeted amounts: Mr. Leonard: 101.25%; Dr. David: 99.8%; and Mr. Goeltz: 103.8%.

-The actual annual cash incentives awarded to each NEO for 2018 performance are set forth above in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."
+The actual annual cash incentives awarded to each NEO for 2019 performance are set forth above in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."